kubernetes-sigs/gateway-api/docs-src/spec.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Match specifies how the host name provided by the client should be
+<p>Match specifies how the hostname provided by the client should be
 matched against the given value.</p>
 </td>
 </tr>